jsravn/hsg2016/README.md

 - examples of Kinds
 - type annotations (e.g. `:: Char -> Bool`) must have which kinds?
 - analogy for foldr to list construction

+## Lecture 04

+Study group questions:
+- what is a type constructor?
+- what is ad-hoc polymorphism?